SamanKhalife/linux-Tutorial/README.md

 # Things you should know about Linux Partitions
 ## 1.Hard drives
 - As a data storage device, for example in Linux it `isdev/sda`
+- `/dev/sda3` is the 3rd primary partition on the first disk
+- `/dev/sdb5` is the first logical partition on the second disk
+- `/dev/sda7` is the 3rd logical partition of the first physical disk
 ## 2. Partition
 - Partition is a small partition (Logical Partition) divided fromHard drives
 - Each Hard driveshas 4 partition, in which partition includes 3 types: Primary partition , Extended partition and Logical Partition